hhoover/lazyscripts/README.md

 * lssuphp - Converts a server from mod_php to suPHP
 * lswebmin  - Install Webmin on this server
 * lsconcurchk  - Show concurrent connections
+* lscsr - Generate CSR and Private Key for SSL
 * lswhatis  - Output the script that would be run with a specific command.

 <p>Enjoy!</p>